ZILtoid1991/iota/README.md

 ### Windows

 Keyboard and mouse works without much issues while using the legacy API.
-RawInput is buggy as of now, and cannot differentiate between different devices.
+A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this will be fixed in a later release.

+#### Raw input

+This library is (mostly) equipped to handle raw input data, but currently it has some bugs.
+For some reason, it cannot differentiate between input devices at the moment.

 # Examples